 What is a colonoscopy?

-A colonoscopy is a test (also called a procedure) that lets a doctor look inside your large intestine.
+A colonoscopy (say "koh-luh-NAW-skuh-pee") is a test that lets a doctor look inside your child's colon.
 The doctor uses a thin, lighted tube called a colonoscope.
-The doctor uses it to look for small growths called polyps, colon or rectal cancer (colorectal cancer), or other problems like bleeding.
+The doctor will look for causes of your child's symptoms.
+Your child's symptoms may include belly pain, diarrhea, or bleeding from the rectum.

 This procedure is done in a doctor's office or a clinic or hospital.
-You will get medicine to help you relax and not feel pain.
-Some people find that they don't remember having the test because of the medicine.
+Your child will get medicine for pain and to help relax.
+Some children don't remember having the test because of the medicine.